govm-net/docs/en/mine/mining.md

 # Mining tutorial (easy version)

 1. Simple mining tutorial users: ordinary miners, [professional miners please build a complete node first](windows.md)
-2. Restrictions for simple mining: each mining account can only start one mining program
+2. Restrictions for simple mining: each mining account can only start 4 mining programs
 3. Currently only supports computer CPU mining

 ## Generate a wallet and register as a miner